Lea esta hoja informativa en español

 - Criminal record

 How much rent you pay depends on the type of housing you find.
 If you get housing through a government program, the program will provide some help with rent.
 Generally, you will pay about one third of your household income towards rent and utilities and the program will pay the rest.

-Sometimes people are discriminated against when they are looking for housing because of things like race, sexual orientation, physical disability (including HIV), or source of income.
+Sometimes people are discriminated against when they are looking for housing because of race, sexual orientation, gender identities and expressions, physical disability (including HIV), or source of income.
 If you think this is the case, let your housing advocate know and ask about assistance from a legal advocate.

 Unless you are applying for housing specifically for people living with HIV, you are NOT required to disclose your HIV status to the housing agency.
 You may need a letter from a public agency or your health care provider stating you have a disability, but it does NOT need to include your HIV status.